-Extensive support and tutorials – As I browsed around the Studiopress website, there were many useful tutorials as well as community tutorials which helps Genesis theme users customise every aspect of the Genesis theme, with elaborate code examples and help.
+Extensive support and tutorials – As I browsed around the Studiopress website, there were many useful tutorials as well as community tutorials which helps Genesis theme users customize every aspect of the Genesis theme, with elaborate code examples and help.
 In fact, I could find a lot of help from the community and Genesis users using Google search.

-Access to members only forum – When you do the payment, you get a special transaction code which entitles you to login to the members area and get support from Genesis staff as well as community members for free.
+Access to members only forum – When you do the payment, you get a special transaction code which entitles you to log in to the member’s area and get support from Genesis staff as well as community members for free.

 Use on multiple sites – I think this is what makes it worth the money to get the Genesis framework and use it to multiple websites at no extra cost and create your own child WordPress themes to customize the look on all your different websites.

 What are you waiting for, go ahead and try the Genesis WordPress theme and framework for your WordPress blog today and take it to the next level.